 In 2002, Vargo unveiled one of his most ambitious projects to date: The Gothic Tarot.
 Comprised of 78 images either adapted from his existing works or created specifically for the deck, this darkly elegant deck of fortune-telling cards is a veritable miniature gallery of his most popular works and a lavish testament to Vargo's gothic realm.
 In 2007, Vargo co-wrote The Gothic Tarot Compendium, a detailed guide to understanding and using his best-selling Gothic Tarot deck.

 Vargo performed in various rock bands in the 80s and produced several acclaimed cds for the Halloween industry in the late 90s.
 He formed Nox Arcana in 2003 with William Piotrowski, and began composing his unique brand of dark and haunting concept soundtracks.
 In addition to composing and performing the music, Joseph also writes all of the narratives and lyrics and performs vocals for each cd.
 His work also includes conceptualizing each theme album, writing the back-stories, and creating the cover and interior artwork for the cd booklets.
 He also devises the perplexing puzzles hidden inside many of the cd packages.
 Vargo's artistic vision makes every Nox Arcana album more than a great collection of music, creating a completely immersive atmosphere that is a treat for all the senses.
-With 20 albums and over 400 compositions, Nox Arcana is the foremost provider of specialty theme music for everthing from romantic, dark fantasy, gothic horror and Halloween, to their medieval Christmas and Yuletide melodies which reached #8 on the Billboard charts for Best Holiday Album.
+With 20 albums and over 400 compositions, Nox Arcana is the foremost provider of specialty theme music for everthing from romantic, dark fantasy, horror and Halloween, to their gothic Christmas and Yuletide melodies which reached #8 on the Billboard charts for Best Holiday Album.